 Just as we do during in-clinic sessions, our therapists utilize games, exercises and other activities to target each child's therapy goals.

 Although it's true screen time is typically frowned upon for young children, teletherapy is different.
 Most online games deprive kids of key social interaction.
 In teletherapy, the whole point is engaging them.
 In fact, FOCUS facilitates virtual group treatment so kids can work on their social skills together - even from a distance.

 Telehealth itself is not new.
 It has been practiced for several years by doctors, nurses and therapists in other fields.
 However, it was just beginning to gain traction in the field of pediatric therapy when COVID-19 began sweeping the U.S. By that point, FOCUS Therapy had been offering the service to clients in Lee County for 18 months.
 This allowed our team to hit the ground running and continue providing these important therapies when in-clinic sessions were forced to come to halt.

 "We know how vital therapy services are for these children," said FOCUS Founder Jennfer Voltz-Ronco, MC/CCC-SLP.
-"We have a responsibility to ensure these kids continue to receive it - not just here, but across the U.S. We're all in this together, and we'll continue to offer this service - helping other pediatric clinics on-board this technology and adapt their sessions - for as long as it's needed."
+"We have a responsibility to ensure kids across Florida continue to receive it however is most effective and workable for their lives and schedules."